Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 Quick Summary :

-- Home-based preventive health care is concerned with daily practices, which minimize the risk of disease.
+- Home-based preventive health care is linked with daily practices, which minimize the risk of disease.

-- Long-term immunity is built by such simple measures as hydration, balanced diet, exercise and sleep.
+- Long-term immunity is built by simple measures as hydration, balanced diet, exercise and sleep.

 - Frequent home care (BP, sugar, weight) can be used to identify early warning signs.